What is Active Release Technique (ART) and Will It Work for You?

 - Pain when moving or exercising.

 - Stiffness in a particular body part, such as the knees, back, or neck.
+(This often happens after a trauma, like a slip and fall accident, a car accident, or a workplace accident)

 - Pain in the bottom of your foot, which may indicate plantar fasciitis.